SuchetSanjeev/Supply_chain_Risk_Assessment-quantity-shortfall-Prediction-With-Smart-Query-Interface-/README.md

 ---

+🖥 Run the Streamlit App

+streamlit run streamlit_csv_validator.py

+Navigate to http://localhost:8501 in your browser.

+---

+📦 Upload Guidelines

+Orders CSV: Must contain columns like Order_ID, Component_ID, Ordered_Qty, etc.

+Vendors CSV: Must include reliability scores, incident counts, etc.

+Routes CSV: Should include transit days, risk score, mode, etc.

+Supports fuzzy matching of column names.

+---

+💡 Example Queries for RAG

+"Which vendor has the lowest incident count?"

+"What are the top risks for Route 12?"

+"Show delivery delays for March 2024."

+"What are the conditions that affect Vendor X performance?"

+"What is the recommended backup route strategy?"

+---

+📌 Dependencies

+Key packages:

+pandas, scikit-learn, xgboost, imblearn, joblib

+streamlit, matplotlib, seaborn

+langchain, langchain-community, fuzzywuzzy

+ollama (external install)

+---

+🤝 License & Credits

+Built with ❤ by Suchet Patil
+AI Capstone Project | VIT Vellore

+---

 # Working of my project

 - So basically to run this : put Order_Data_Final , vendor_Data_Final csv into the blank the interface part 1 where we upload csv  then based on the predefined schema in the backend it will verify and will help me validate my columns in step 2.